 - I will make sure patty paper is available at all times.

-- I will assign this project during the first few days of school to motivate students to get proficient using a compass:
+- I will assign this project during the first few days of school to motivate students to get proficient using a compass: you can download this file here, if you don’t have a Scribd account)

 - I need straight edges without measurements on them so that students have a reason to use a compass instead of a ruler.